 About Us

-Jason, Founder of Rocky Mountain Bushcraft
+Jason Schwartz, Founder/Senior Editor of Rocky Mountain Bushcraft

 Hi everyone, I'm Jason, the founder of Rocky Mountain Bushcraft.
 I started this blog in December of 2011 after actively participating for several years at Bladeforums.com and BushcraftUSA.com.
 It was on these sites that I wrote lots of posts, articles and reviews on subjects ranging from axes and knives to wilderness survival.
 Though I enjoyed contributing, I also wanted more freedom in what I posted, so I started this blog.

-I'm a Red Cross certified Wilderness & Remote First Aid Instructor, interned with the US Forest Service as a Forestry Technician, and studied Outdoor Recreation, Wilderness Survival and Forestry at Colorado Mountain College in Leadville, CO.
+I'm a former Red Cross certified Wilderness & Remote First Aid Instructor, interned with the US Forest Service as a Forestry Technician, and studied Outdoor Recreation, Wilderness Survival and Forestry at Colorado Mountain College in Leadville, CO.

 I originally became interested in bushcrafting at age 6 when I saw "Jeremiah Johnson" for the first time.
 Not long after, Grizzly Adams started as a weekly TV show (yes, I'm dating myself here!) and I would watch it every week, completely mesmerized.

-Luckily I had a dad who was already into the outdoors, and though I didn't get to see him much (my parents divorced in the early 70s), he always took me fishing, hiking, camping and shooting whenever we spent time together.
+Luckily I had a dad who was already into the outdoors, and he always took me fishing, hiking, camping and shooting whenever we spent time together.
+I was hooked for life!

 Pretty much the rest of my childhood was spent running around in the woods pretending I was Grizzly Adams.
-At some point as a teenager, I bought a used copy of Larry Dean Olsen's "Outdoor Survival Skills" and almost wore the cover off of it while trying out the stuff in the book!
+At some point as a teenager, I bought a used copy of Larry Dean Olsen's "Outdoor Survival Skills" and almost wore the cover off of it while trying out the stuff in that book!

 So there you have it!